Gutzwiller-projected states for the $J_1$-$J_2$ Heisenberg model on the kagome lattice: achievements and pitfalls: Results

-In Fig.~\ref{fig:fss}(d), we observe that the magnetization exhibits a similar behavior.
-In the thermodynamic limit, $m$ displays a sharp jump upon entering the magnetically ordered regime, indicative of a first-order phase transition, see Fig.~\ref{fig:QPD}.
+Then, we move towards investigating the regime with ferromagnetic $J_2$, i.e., $J_2/J_1<0$.
+Here, we fix ${\bf q}=(4\pi/3a,0)$ in the fermionic Hamiltonian~\eqref{eqn:mf-mag}.
+In Fig.~\ref{fig:energy}, we compare the energies for different wave functions, corresponding to local minima in the variational energy landscape.
+While for $J_2/J_1 \geqslant -0.06$, the best Ansatz is given by the U(1) Dirac state with a small $h$ parameter [eventually extrapolating to zero in the thermodynamic limit, see Fig.~\ref{fig:fss}(c)], for $J_2/J_1 \leqslant -0.07$, the best state is magnetically ordered and obtained by employing a different flux pattern, i.e., the $[\pi,\pi]$ state defined in Ref.~\cite{lu2011}.
+Therefore, a first-order transition is expected.
+A detailed size scaling of the magnetization is reported in Fig.~\ref{fig:fss}(d), confirming the existence of a magnetic state for $J_2/J_1 \leqslant -0.07$.
 Our estimate of the phase boundary is in good agreement with those from other methods as shown in Table~\ref{tab:J2c}.
-In previous works that used similar {\it Ans\"atze} for the ground-state wave function~\cite{iqbal2011,iqbal2012}, we proposed that the U(1) Dirac spin liquid should give way to a $36$-site VBC for $J_2/J_1 \approx -0.045$; however, the present results, with magnetic ordering emerging for $J_2/J_1 \lesssim -0.06$, suggest that a phase with VBC is highly unlikely, or may be stabilized only in a sliver of parameter space close to the $\sqrt{3} \times \sqrt{3}$ magnetic ordered region.
+In previous works that used similar {\it Ans\"atze} for the ground-state wave function~\cite{iqbal2011,iqbal2012}, we proposed that the U(1) Dirac spin liquid should give way to a $36$-site VBC for $J_2/J_1 \approx -0.045$; however, the present results, with magnetic ordering emerging for $J_2/J_1 \lesssim -0.06$, suggest that a phase with VBC order is highly unlikely, or may be stabilized only in a sliver of parameter space close to the $\sqrt{3} \times \sqrt{3}$ magnetic ordered region, see Fig.~\ref{fig:energy}.
 Indeed, in this regime, the variational energies of the VBC candidates are similar to the ones of other competing states, i.e., the U(1) Dirac state and the magnetic one~\cite{changlani2019}.